dotnet/roslynator/docs/HowToUpdateDocumentation.md

 ﻿
 # How to: Update Documentation

-The following documentation for project in can be updated:
+The documentation in the following folders can be edited and updated:

 ```shell
 /docs/*.md